Members of the International Board

 Elisabeth Decrey Warner lives in Geneva and is the founder and former Chair of Geneva Call.
 For more than 25 years she has been committed, at the civil society level, to issues concerning refugees, torture and landmines.
 Elisabeth Decrey Warner was a member of the Geneva Cantonal Parliament for twelve years and was appointed President in 2000.
 She is a member of the Centre for the Democratic Control of Armed Forces and the Geneva International Centre for Humanitarian De-mining.
 Elisabeth Decrey Warner was one of the 1000 PeaceWomen nominated for the Nobel Peace Prize in 2005 and has been on the Board of PeaceWomen Across the Globe since 2003.

-Sandy Fong has been involved with PeaceWomen Across the Globe since the start of the initiative in 2002.
+Sandy Fong has been involved with PeaceWomen Across the Globe since the start of the initiative in 2003.
 She served as the PeaceWomen Across the Globe regional coordinator for the Pacific region prior to joining the International Board.
 She has worked with various NGOs internationally and in Fiji, including setting up the Dialogue Fiji secretariat and briefly as the Programme Manager for the Citizens Constitutional Forum before moving to Switzerland.
-Sandy Fong is currently working as Grant Officer for the Better Cotton Initiative and is engaged with the Geneva Centre for Security Policy (GCSP).
+Sandy Fong is currently working as Grants and Fundraising Coordinator for the Better Cotton Initiative.

 Margret Kiener Nellen is a member of the Swiss parliament (National Council) and a lawyer.
 From 1982 to 1984, she worked as rapporteur in South East Asia for the International Commission of Jurists.
 The focus of her assignment was the former Philippine military dictatorship.
 At that time, she was also involved as a lawyer in developing the first social clause for fair labour conditions between Migros in Switzerland and Del Monte in the Philippines.
 Her political focus is on equal opportunities and women’s rights, improved conditions for employees and social justice for everyone.
 She is committed to social and ecologically sustainable fiscal policy.
 As a member of the Swiss parliament, she is a member of the Finance and Legal Committee, the delegation of the Inter-Parliamentary Union (IPU) and its Committee for Human Rights, as well as the parliamentary delegation to the Organization for Security and Cooperation in Europe (OSCE).
 Margret Kiener Nellen has been an active Board member for PeaceWomen Across the Globe since 2010.